France

 In January 2023, the French Government presented an action plan against antisemitism.

-Teachers and the future of Holocaust education: Hosting cross-border educational dialogues to counter Holocaust distortion
+Teachers and the future of Holocaust education: hosting cross-border educational dialogues to counter Holocaust distortion

 Conference registration open for “Jasenovac Past and Present: History and Memory of Institutionalized Destruction”